Depression in Children (cont.)

 In this Article

-- What are symptoms of depression in children?
+- What are the types of depression in children?

-- What are suicide warning signs in children?
+- What are the symptoms and warning signs of depression in children?

 - Can depression in children be prevented?